-Kidnapping is abducting and holding anybody captive, typically to obtain a ransom.
-Sometimes kidnappers hold their captives longer in order to demand more from the relatives of the victim.
+Kidnapping refers to the abduction and captivity of a person, typically to obtain a ransom.
+Sometimes kidnappers hold their captives longer in order to demand more money from the victim's relatives or associates.

-There are many causes of kidnapping, among them are unemployment, poverty, religion, political issues, and so on.
+There are many causes of kidnapping, including unemployment, poverty, religion, political issues, and so on.
 The practice can be reduced with governmental involvement.

 Kidnapping in Nigeria

-Kidnapping is not new in Nigeria and is one of the country's big challenges.
-Nigeria faces problems in education, unemployment, and corruption, but kidnapping—thanks to high-profile incidents perpetrated by Boko Haram—has drawn the attention of both Nigerians and international organizations.
-Facts and figures show that the kidnapping frequency in the country is high.
+Kidnapping is not a new problem in Nigeria, and it is one of the country's biggest challenges.
+The country faces many problems, including unemployment, corruption, and low rates of education—but it is kidnapping, thanks to high-profile incidents perpetrated by the Islamic militant group known as Boko Haram, that has drawn the world's attention.
+The facts show that the rate of kidnapping in this country is indeed high.

-Boko Haram's kidnappings are both political and religious, according to both to their own leaders and the Nigerian government.
+Boko Haram's kidnappings are motivated by both politics and religion, according to their own leaders as well as the Nigerian government.

-The kidnappings are political because politicians who are bad eggs want to destroy the leadership of President Goodluck Jonathan.
-The attacks and kidnappings are at the same time religious because of the group's fundamentalist Islamism.
-The meaning of their name is “Western education is prohibited,” which is why they continue to target school children.
-On the night of 14-15 April 2014, about 276 16 to 18-year-old Chibok school girls were kidnapped by the Boko Haram.
+The kidnappings are political because corrupt politicians want to destroy the government of President Goodluck Jonathan.
+The kidnappings are also religious because of the group's fundamentalist Islamic beliefs.
+The meaning of their name is “Western education is prohibited,” which explains why they continue to target schoolchildren.
+On the night of April 14, 2014, about 276 Chibok schoolgirls, ages 16 to 18, were kidnapped by this group.

-Sometimes, ordinary citizens participate in this crime in order to fill their pockets, usually youths employed by rich men who conduct kidnapping as a modern business.
-They target rich families and sometimes demand up to twenty million naira ($119,047.62).
+Sometimes, ordinary citizens participate in kidnappings in order to line their pockets, usually youths who are hired by rich men to do their dirty business.
+The criminals will target rich families and sometimes demand up to twenty million naira (the equivalent of about $119,000).

-The disappearance of children in the United States is not unheard of, either, and it is one of the things that the security apparatus in that country is working to overcome.
-According to the National Centre for Missing and Exploited Children, roughly 800,000 children are reported missing each year in the US.
+The disappearance of children in the United States is not unheard of, either, and it is a problem that police and other agencies are working hard to address.
+According to the National Centre for Missing and Exploited Children, roughly 800,000 children are reported missing each year in this country.

-The act of kidnapping has made so many people lost their sense of reasoning.
-That was seen in the incidence that took place in the United Kingdom where a woman kidnapped her own daughter.
-This was reported through The Sun UK Newspaper publication.
-Quoting from among the lines of the news report, "Karen Matthews was jailed for eight years for her part in faking the kidnap of her own daughter in 2008.
+In some cases, the kidnapping seems to make very little sense.
+One example is an incident that took place in the United Kingdom in which a woman kidnapped her own daughter.
+According to The Sun, "Karen Matthews was jailed for eight years for her part in faking the kidnap of her own daughter in 2008.
 The mum-of-seven, who has been dubbed Britain’s Most Hated Mum, was released from prison after serving half of her sentence."

-According to the Offender Management Caseload Statistics, UK had recorded about 57 convicted kidnappings cases between 2007-2008.
+According to the Offender Management Caseload Statistics, the UK recorded about 57 convicted kidnappings cases between 2007-2008.

-Kidnapping has also affected those that occupied top positions in some countries.
-This can either be directly or indirectly.
+In some countries, kidnapping has also affected who occupies top government positions.
 The son of the former president of Slovakia was once kidnapped.
-This is confirmed by the publication of The Economist in 2017.
-In August 1995 Michal Kovac Jr, whose father was president of newly independent Slovakia, was stopped in his car by armed men who handcuffed him, forced him to drink two bottles of whisky and began driving him to an unknown destination (The Economist 2017).
+In August of 1995, Michal Kovac Jr, whose father was president of newly independent Slovakia, was stopped in his car by armed men who handcuffed him, forced him to drink two bottles of whisky, and then drove him to an unknown destination (The Economist, 2017).

 Causes & Effects